publisha/publisha.github.io/pages/id2reflowable.md

 2. A better way though is to set up the whole of our book using the Articles panel.
 With this method, we simply disable ‘Include when Exporting’ for the ‘Contents’.

 We will look further at the Articles panel before we export to the reflowable ePub, because it is with this that we can order the structure.

- <a class="video fancybox.iframe fa fa-film" title="Using the Articles panel" href="https://www.youtube.com/embed/cBiOheSPECY?rel=0&amp;showinfo=0"> See a screencast to show the Articles panel in InDesign</a>

 ## The Cover Image